Precision digital thermometer for professional kitchens and food safety.

 The Proper Way to Rest Meat

 Grilling and meat experts recommend you rest meat, but don’t let it sit for too long.
 Generally, you shouldn’t let the meat rest for more than five minutes.
-Otherwise, it will be too firm and tough to eat.
+Otherwise, it will be too firm and rigid to eat.
 It is also important to note that it’s not just the juice that can give the meat tenderness.
 Other factors impact how tender the meat is, such as the fat ratio and the connective tissues that have gelatinized.

 Conclusion